ibme-qubic/svbdoc/doc/tests/biexp.rst

 samples of realistic sizes cannot be large enough to be representative and different samples may contain widely varying contents.
-Such samples cannot reliably direct the optimisation to minimise the cost function because the calculated cost (and its gradients) are dominated by the random variation in the values contained within the sample.
+Such samples cannot reliably direct the optimisation to minimise the cost function because the calculated cost (and its gradients) are dominated by random variation in the values contained within the sample.

 By contrast if the posterior is informative - even if it is far from the best solution
-- different moderately-size random samples are all likely to provide a reasonable representation of the distribution.
-The optimisation will therefore be directed to minimse the cost more reliably since it is less dependent on the particular values in the sample.
+- different moderately-size random samples are all likely to provide a reasonable representation of that distribution.
+The optimisation will therefore be directed to minimse the cost more reliably since it is less dependent on the particular values that happened to be included in the sample.

 We conclude that the initial posterior must be informative even if it is a long way from the true solution.

 The ``_analytic`` and ``_num`` plots are identical apart from using the analytic or the numerical solution to the KL divergence between two MVNs.
-The similarity between these results is evidence that the numerical solution should be sufficient in cases where the prior and posterior cannot be represented as two MVN distributions.
+The similarity between these results suggests that the numerical solution should be sufficient in cases where the prior and posterior cannot be represented as two MVN distributions.

 The ``_corr`` and ``__nocorr`` plots were generated with and without a full posterior covariance matrix.
 In this case we see little difference between the two.

-It is reassuring that the cost can converge under a wide variety of prior and posterior assumptions, however it is useful to consider the effect of these variabels also on speed of convergence.
+It is reassuring that the cost can converge under a wide variety of prior and posterior assumptions, however it is also useful to consider the effect of these variables on speed of convergence.
 The results below illustrate this:

 .. image:: /images/prior_post_conv_speed.png